wuauclt.info

 Method 4

-The forth method works in Windows Vista only.
+The forth method works in Windows Vista and Windows7 only.

 Open Windows Update from Control Panel.
 Click on "Check for Updates" on the left.